Getting the pumping basics down can be challenging especially if you are new to pumping.

 - Your Hospital – Typically while you are in the hospital after giving birth, a Lactation Consultant will visit you or at the very least will be available if you request one.
 We highly recommend that you do try to see one before you leave the hospital.
 They typically will give you information to take home on how to contact them once you are home should you have any questions or issues.
 Keep this information and use it!
 If you lost it or never received it, simply call your hospital and ask if they have a Lactation Consultant that you can speak with.

-- ILCA- International Lactation Consultant Association – The ILCA site has a search feature to help you find private and hospital based LC’s in your area.
+- ILCA- International Lactation Consultant Association – The ILCA site has a search feature to help you find private and hospital-based LC’s in your area.

 - Breastfeeding Support Groups – A great way to get support is to join a breastfeeding peer support group in your area.
 Check with your cities website or other activity sites for local listings.
+Facebook is a great resource for this as well!

 Want more information on Pumping & Breastfeeding?
 Here are some additional Pumping Basics Articles: